AlienKevin/starcoder_azure/README.md

 4. Grant permission to the user (otherwise always require sudo for any file operation)
     ```
-    cd /workspace
-    sudo chmod -R -v 777 *
+    sudo chmod -R -v 777 /workspace
     ```

-5. Follow the steps in the official doc to install Nvidia driver: https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/hpccompute-gpu-linux#azure-portal
+5. Follow the steps in the official doc to install Nvidia driver.
+The instance will automatically be restarted during the installation and your SSH connection will break.
+Reconnect to the instance after the installation finishes. https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/hpccompute-gpu-linux#azure-portal

 6. Install dependencies